ishanivix/ishanivix/README.md

 ___

-#### I'm a public sector Data Scientist obssessed with Data Visualisation.
+#### I'm a public sector Data Scientist obsessed with Data Visualisation.

 In this space, I will be posting up my journey in Data Visualisation as a Data Scientist.
 I want to put all my musings up, to experiment with the most efficient ways to communicate to non-technical audiences using data.
 And also to challenge myself because that's fun too :sunny: